samuel-walters/cicd_pipeline_jenkins/README.md

 ![](https://miro.medium.com/max/1400/0*y2Pwj5q1aeZ6zweo.png)

-Continious Deployment goes one step further than continuous delivery.
+Continuous Deployment goes one step further than continuous delivery.
 With continuous deployment, every single change that passes all stages of the production pipeline are released straight to the customer.
 Unlike continuous delivery, there is no human intervention at all, and no button has to be pressed to deploy the application.
 Only a failed test will prevent a new change being deployed to production.

 ## Relationship between the CICD practices